alishdipani/Old_Website/_posts/2019-07-26-The-show-and-the-plot-functions.md

   @file_name = nil
 end
 ```
-Similar to teh GR backend, depending on the output device, different inbuilt ImageMagick functions are called.
+Similar to the GR backend, depending on the output device, different inbuilt ImageMagick functions are called.
 If **write** function was called i.e. the output device is `:file` then **write** inbuilt function is called which saves i.e. writes the Figure in a file.
-Otherwise, if the **show** function was called i.e. the output device is `:window` then **display** function is called which displays the completed Figure on a piop-up window.
+Otherwise, if the **show** function was called i.e. the output device is `:window` then **display** function is called which displays the completed Figure on a pop-up window.
 Finally, the **flush** function is called and the memory is cleared.

 # plot
 In the current state, Line and Scatter plots exist as two different kinds of plots.
-However, the crux of plotting both of these is exactly the same, the only difference being that in one kind of plot we have straight lines connected to co-ordinates while in the other the co-ordinates are simply 'decorated'.
-Thus can be many combinations of these plots, which can be combined together under a single 'plot' interface.
+However, the crux of plotting both of these is the same, the only difference being that in one kind of plot we have straight lines connected to co-ordinates while in the other the co-ordinates are simply 'decorated'.
+Thus can be many combinations of these plots, which can be combined under a single 'plot' interface.

 So, to combine these plots, the **plot** function is created which is considered a `BasicPlot` in Rubyplot.
 It is called just like the other plots i.e. scatter plot, line plot, etc. The plot function can draw both scatter plot and line plot even simultaneously.